 The taste of homegrown tomatoes is the reason many people begin a garden.
 In the United States, it is said that more gardeners grow tomatoes than any other vegetable.
 Entire books have been written about growing tomatoes, but these 10 tips will fast-track you to tomato-growing success.
 Wondering about how to grow tomatoes in Arizona, the desert and other hot climates?
 Keep reading, there is plenty of information for you too!

 Tip #1 for Growing Tomatoes: Choose a tomato variety suited for your tastebuds and climate

 For the best chance of success, choose a type of tomato suited to your climate as well.
 Because of the heat of Arizona summers, we have a short growing season.
 Look for plants with a short (60-90) days to maturity.
 These are often types with small to medium fruit or Roma or paste varieties.
 Varieties highly recommended for desert climates like Arizona include Punta Banda, Celebrity, Pearson and Cherokee Purple.

 Different climates have other considerations and growing conditions.
 Ask a local grower for varieties that do well in your area.

 Tip #2 for Growing Tomatoes: Plant tomatoes at the correct time

 To give tomato plants the best chance for success, plant tomatoes right after the last spring frost date.
-For the low desert of Arizona, this is usually around February 15th.
+For the low desert of Arizona, this is usually around February 15th with a second planting window at the end of July.
 Once planted, if necessary, protect plants from cold nighttime temperatures.

 Tomatoes grow best in temperatures of 70℉ to 90℉ with nighttime temperatures consistently above 55℉.
 In Arizona, you want tomatoes to flower and set fruit before it gets too hot.
 Once temperatures reach 100℉, tomato pollen is not viable.
 Fruit that has set will continue to mature, but new fruit will not set if pollen is not viable.